aarongsellin/salsa-sky-mapper/README.md

-# Salsa Sky Mapper
+# Salsa Sky Mapper Library

-This is project for calculating the structure of the Milky Way using data from the SALSA radio telescope at Onsala Space Observatory.
+This is a library for calculating and making sense of data from the SALSA radio telescope at Onsala Space Observatory.

-## Introduction
+## Calculator
 This project provides a Python script for automatically calculating the positions of hydrogen clouds in our galaxy.
 It does this by utilizing 3 equations, two for calculating the distance between the gas cloud and the galactic center, and another for converting that distance to Cartesian coordinates.

-This entire project is based on information from a SALSA project documentation titled, Mapping the Milkyway and you can find it on the [SALSA website](https://liv.oso.chalmers.se/salsa/support).
+This feature is based on information from a SALSA project documentation titled, Mapping the Milkyway and you can find it on the [SALSA website](https://liv.oso.chalmers.se/salsa/support).

+### Options:

+- `-plot`: Enable plotting the sky map (default: True).
+- `-plot=False`: Disable plotting the sky map.
+- `-output=<filename>` or `-out=<filename>`: Specify the output file name for the plotted data.
+- `-data=<filename>`: Specify the data file name for calculations.
+If not provided, the script will use the default data file.

 ## Interactive Play (In Development)